 Enterprise use of 400GbE also increases the risk of link flaps.
 Link flaps are defined as the phenomenon involving rapid disconnection in an optical connection.
 Whenever such a scenario occurs, auto-negotiation and link-training are performed before the data is allowed to flow again.
 While using 400GbE, link flaps can occur due to a number of additional reasons like problems with the switch, design problems with the -transceiver, or heat.

-The true deployment of 400GbE Ethernet enterprise network is undoubtedly going to ease management for cloud service providers and networking vendors.
+The true deployment of a 400GbE Ethernet enterprise network is undoubtedly going to ease management for cloud service providers and networking vendors.
 However, it is still a bumpy road.
-With the modernization and rapid advancements in technology, scalability is going to become a lot easier for the data centers.
+With the modernization and rapid advancements in technology, scalability is going to become a lot easier for data centers.
 Still, we are still a long way from the destination of a successful implementation.
 With higher data transfer rates easing traffic management, a lot of risks to the fiber alignment and packet loss still need to be tackled.